loudonadam/Mtg-optimize/README.md

 ### Importing decklists as a pool or fixed deck

-Point the CLI at a text decklist exported by MTGO/Arena (lines like `4 Lightning Bolt`).
+Point the CLI at a text decklist exported by MTGO/Arena (lines like `4 Lightning Bolt`) **or** a simple list of card names (one per line).
 The tool will fetch mana costs, colors, and types from Scryfall automatically and, by default, treat the list as your **pool** of candidates:

 ```bash
 PYTHONPATH=src python -m mtg_optimize.cli --decklist my_pool.txt --games 200 --turns 6
 ```

-In pool mode, each non-land entry is searched from 0–4 copies (or the number you provided, whichever is smaller) while lands can range from 0 up to the provided count.
+In pool mode, each non-basic card (including non-basic lands) is searched from 0–4 copies by default.
+If you provide a number like `6 Forest`, basics are allowed to exceed four; if you omit the number entirely (`Forest`), basics can fill the whole deck size you request.
+When numbers are present they act as upper bounds, but the four-of cap still applies to non-basics.
 The search targets a 60-card deck unless you override with `--deck-size`, and examines up to 5,000 combinations unless you set `--brute-limit`.

 If you want to simulate an exact imported list instead of exploring combinations, add `--fixed-deck` (and optionally `--deck-size` to match sideboarded counts).
-This pins every card to the count written and reduces the search to a single simulation run:
+This pins every card to the count written and reduces the search to a single simulation run; counts are required in this mode so the CLI knows how many copies to fix:

 ```bash
 PYTHONPATH=src python -m mtg_optimize.cli --decklist my_deck.txt --fixed-deck --games 200 --turns 6